 In 2013, in response to dry conditions, DWR established a new Multi-Year Water Pool Demonstration Program to allow two-year sales of State Water Project supplies between State Water Project Contractors.
-In 2013,2013 and 2014, Metropolitan purchased 30,000 acre-feet of these supplies and zero acre-feet of these supplies, respectively.
+In 2013 and 2014, Metropolitan purchased 30,000 acre-feet and zero acre-feet of these supplies, respectively.
 DWR is administering a Multi-Year Water Pool during 2015 and 2016 because of continuing dry conditions.
-The amount of water available for purchase is not yet known.
+In 2015 Metropolitan purchased 1,374 acre-feet, which is not subject to carriage losses.
+The amount of water available for purchase in 2016 is not yet known.

 Metropolitan/CVWD/Desert Water Agency Exchange and Advance Delivery Agreement.
-Metropolitan has agreements with the CVWD and the Desert Water Agency ("DesertDWA") that require Metropolitan to exchange its Colorado River water for those agencies' State Water Project contractual water on an annual basis.
-Because DesertDWA and CVWD do not have a physical connection to the State Water

-Project, Metropolitan takes delivery of DesertDWA's and CVWD's State Water Project supplies and delivers a like amount of Colorado River water to the agencies.
-In accordance with an advance delivery agreement executed by Metropolitan, CVWD and DesertDWA, Metropolitan has delivered Colorado River water in advance to these agencies for storage in the Upper Coachella Valley groundwater basin.
+Metropolitan has agreements with the CVWD and the Desert Water Agency ("DWA") that requirein which Metropolitan to exchangeexchanges its Colorado River water for those agencies' State Water Project contractual water on an annual basis.
+Because DWA and CVWD do not have a physical connection to the State Water Project, Metropolitan takes delivery of DWA's and CVWD's State Water Project supplies and delivers a like amount of Colorado River water to the agencies.
+In accordance with an advance delivery agreement executed by Metropolitan, CVWD and DWA, Metropolitan has delivered Colorado River water in advance to these agencies for storage in the Upper Coachella Valley groundwater basin.
 In years when it is necessary to augment available supplies to meet local demands, Metropolitan has the option to meet the exchange delivery obligation through drawdowns of the advance delivery account, rather than deliver its Colorado River supply.
-Metropolitan's current storage account under the CVWD/DesertDWA program is shown in the table "Metropolitan's Water Storage Capacity and Water in Storage" under the heading "-Storage Capacity and Water in Storage" below.
-In addition to the CVWD/DesertDWA exchange agreements, Metropolitan has entered into separate agreements with CVWD and DesertDWA for delivery of non-State Water Project supplies acquired by CVWD or DesertDWA.
-Similarly, Metropolitan takes delivery of these supplies from State Water Project facilities and incurs an exchange obligation to CVWD or DesertDWA.
-From 2008 through 2013,2014, Metropolitan has received a net additional supply of 52,18961,965 acre-feet of water acquired by CVWD and DesertDWA.
+Metropolitan's current storage account under the CVWD/DWA program is shown in the table "Metropolitan's Water Storage Capacity and Water in Storage" under the heading "-Storage Capacity and Water in Storage" under the heading "-Storage Capacity and Water in Storage" below.
+In addition to the CVWD/DWA exchange agreements, Metropolitan has entered into separate agreements with CVWD and DWA for delivery of non-State Water Project supplies acquired by CVWD or DWA.
+Similarly, Metropolitan takes delivery of these supplies from State Water Project facilities and incurs an exchange obligation to CVWD or DWA.
+From 2008 through 2014, Metropolitan has received a net additional supply of 61,965 acre-feet of water acquired by CVWD and DWA.